-History of the Kelley School 100 + Years of Excellence: The History of the Kelley School of Business
+100 + Years of Excellence: The Kelley School of Business

 The Kelley School of Business is one of the world's premiere business schools.
 Business education at Indiana University dates back over a century and a half to the first Indiana University catalog, dated 1830-31, which included political economy in the curriculum.
 From this first course, during the remainder of the century there developed a Department of Political Economy, later referred to as the Department of Economics and Social Science; it was early courses in these areas that grew into what is now referred to as the "core program" of study in the Kelley School.